 FEATURE IMAGE (left to right): Thompson Center (“State Of Illinois” building), Helmut Jahn, 1985, Chicago, Illinois (https://johnpwalshblog.com/2021/05/10/helmut-jahn-1940-2021-notable-buildings-in-chicago-3-photos/); Frame house, 1884, Naperville, Illinois (https://johnpwalshblog.com/2021/02/07/architecture-chicagos-suburbs-1-photo/); Park Tower Condominium, Solomon, Cordwell, Buenz, 1973, Chicago, Illinois (https://johnpwalshblog.com/2021/02/01/architecture-chicago-2-photos/); Sofitel Chicago Magnificent Mile, Jean-Paul Viguier, 2002, Chicago, Illinois (https://johnpwalshblog.com/2021/05/24/sofitel-chicago-magnificent-mile-2002-jean-paul-viguier-chicago-illinois-1-photo/); The Mentor Building.
 Howard Van Doren Shaw, 1906, Chicago, Illinois (https://johnpwalshblog.com/2021/05/10/mentor-building-1906-howard-van-doren-shaw-chicago-illinois/).

 Sofitel Chicago Magnificent Mile, 20 East Chestnut Street, Chicago, Illinois, Jean-Paul Viguier.
-The hotel opened in May 2002 with 415 rooms and its dramatic French architecture made an immediate impression not only on the city’s denizens and visitors but much of the world.
+The hotel opened in May 2002 with 415 rooms.
+Its dramatic architecture made an immediate impression not only on the city’s denizens and visitors but much of the world.
 Jean-Paul Viguier (born 1946) is a leading modern Paris-based French architect.
-In 2003 […]
+In 2003 his Sofitel […]

 Helmut Jahn was famous in Chicago and around the world for his prolific postmodern architecture particularly his work in steel and glass.
 Born in Germany near Nuremberg, in 1940, Jahn graduated from Technische Hochschule in Munich and moved to Chicago in 1966.
 Jahn arrived in Chicago just as “downtown development” during the administration of Mayor […]